syncfusion-content/wpf-docs/wpf/SfDiagram/Stencil.md

-This Collection will be the SymbolSource to the Stencil.
-Based on the SymbolSource, the Stencil will populate the Symbols.
+This Collection is the SymbolSource to the Stencil.
+Based on the SymbolSource, the Stencil populates the Symbols.

 SymbolGroup

-SymbolGroup is used group the Symbols in Stencil.
+SymbolGroup is used to group the Symbols in Stencil.
 The SymbolGroupProvider groups the symbols based on the MappingName property.